ultraleap/UnityPlugin/README.md

 # Leap Motion Unity Modules

 To download Leap Motion's latest stable modules as .unitypackages, visit [our Unity developer site][devsite].
 Be sure to also check out our [documentation and API reference][um-docs]!

-**UnityModules packages from our developer website support Unity 5.6.2, 2017.1-4, and 2018.1.**
+**UnityModules packages from our developer website support Unity 5.6.2, 2017.1-4, and 2018.1.** Newer versions of Unity are usually perfectly safe to use.
+If you encounter errors or warnings with newer Unity versions, please report them as an Issue.

 **The UnityModules *repository* expects Unity 2017.3 and up.** If you are sourcing UnityModules directly from this repository, your mileage may vary with earlier versions of Unity.